 At the end of the agreed period, I will provide them with an SEO action plan to stay competitive in their industry.
 I often let them decide whether to continue with my SEO service or to look at other alternatives.

 If they choose to completely abandon their SEO activities, they will slowly see a decline in their organic traffic and their rankings will start to drop.

 SEO is a long-term investment.
 You should accept the fact that SEO is like any other form of marketing and advertising.
 To stay relevant in your industry and appear in front of your target audience you need to invest for the long haul.

 Please don’t waste your time and money if you think of doing SEO halfway.
 From my experience, it takes 6-12 months before you see results from SEO.
 However, in a certain niche, it can take longer due to competition.

-You should only aim for #1 position on Google
+You should only aim for the #1 position on Google

 Everyone wants to rank number 1 for their targeted keywords.
 According to Backlinko, #1 result on Google has an average CTR (Click-Thru-Rate) of 31.7%.
 The CTR reduces gradually till the bottom of page 1.

-When we look at Google Ads that often appear above the organic search results gets an average CTR of 11.38%.
+When looking at Google Ads which often appear above the organic search results get an average CTR of 11.38%.

 And you should know that smart users know the difference between Google Ads and organic results.